tsnow2010/DATA601/DATA601_Project1/README.md

 ### Proposed Project

+## Problem:
+* Many blockbuster movies from 70’s 80’s but a handful of terrible movies today.
+Can data analysis prove that the quality of movies has gone down?

 Other criteria required in the project (3 out of 11):
 	1. Object oriented code - creating object with Movie data where cleaning, transformation, and analysis will be performed
 	2. Intricate file management/manipulation (not just simply reading and writing of 1-2 files)